 When a major chord is not inverted it is played in what’s called root position.

 The reason it gets that name is because the root note is played at the bottom of the triad with the major third and perfect fifth stacked on top.

 So, in a C major triad you’ll find C at the bottom, E in the middle and G on top.

-In first inversion the root note is moved to the top of the chord, the lowest note in the triad instead the major third with the perfect fifth sitting in the middle of the triad.
+In first inversion, the root note moves to the top of the chord so that its lowest voice becomes the major third, with the perfect fifth in between.

 Taking our C major example, a first inversion C major chord uses the notes E, G and C in that ascending order.

 In second inversion the root note is found in the middle of the chord and the perfect fifth note is now the lowest in the chord with the third on tob.

 Again, using our C major example, it’s second inversion form would use the notes G, C and E in that order.

 It may be tempting to gravitate towards major chords in your songwriting because they are considered to be “happy”

 The reality is that just like all other chords, major chords have their special place within a chord progression.